Variational Monte Carlo with Large Patched Transformers: Methods

 Considering the off-diagonal term in the Rydberg Hamiltonian, its contribution to the energy expectation value is given by $E_{\mathrm{off}}=\sum_{i=1}^N\left\langle\hat{\sigma}_i^x\right\rangle$.
 Thus, calculating the local energy $E_{\mathrm{loc}}\left(\boldsymbol{\sigma}_s;\mathcal{W}\right)$ using \Eq{1} requires for each sampled state $\boldsymbol{\sigma}_s$ to evaluate $\Psi\left(\boldsymbol{\sigma}';\mathcal{W}\right)$ for all $\boldsymbol{\sigma}'$ that correspond to the sampled state with one atom flipped from the ground to the excited state or vice versa~\cite{Hibat-Allah2020, Carrasquilla2021}.
 Instead of passing $N$ states through the network for each sample we generate, we can reduce the required memory and accelerate our algorithm by splitting the atom sequence into $D$ equally sized parts.
 In each part, the wavefunction amplitude is evaluated for the states where each of the $N/D$ atoms is flipped.
 When calculating the wavefunction amplitudes using sequential networks, the flipping of one atom only affects the calculation for atoms that appear later in the sequence.
 We store the network outcome for the original state $\boldsymbol{\sigma}_s$ after each $N/D$ atoms and evaluate each group starting from this stored value.
 We then only need to pass the sequence from the first atom of the group to the last atom in the system to the network.
-This ansatz corresponds to using mini batches of atoms and thus reduces the amount of required memory since no gradient needs to be evaluated on this off-diagonal term.
-In addition, this implementation leads to an accelerated evaluation of the local energies since the input sequence length is reduced in most cases.
+This ansatz can be used since no gradient needs to be evaluated on this off-diagonal term and corresponds to using mini batches of atoms.
+This way we reduce the amount of required memory by a factor $D/N$ per pass, while requiring $N/D$ network passes instead of only one.
+While we now evaluate the network $N/D$ times, the sequence length at iteration $d$ is reduced from $N/p$ to $\left(N-\left[d-1\right]D\right)/p$, leading to an accelerated evaluation of the local energies since the input sequence length is reduced in most cases.
 In this work, we always split the sequence of atoms into $D=N/p$ parts, with $p$ the patch size in the patched network models.

 We base our simulations on PyTorch~\cite{Paszke2019} and NumPy~\cite{Harris2020}, and use Matplotlib~\cite{Hunter2007} to visualize our results.